Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Ingredients for analyzing quantum illumination with non-Gaussian resources

-Note that the Chernoff bound for \(M\) copies is just the $M^{\text{th}}$ power of the Chernoff bound for a single copy.
-Moreover, since the quantum CB is asymptotically tight \cite{ChernoffTight,Discriminate2}, the single-copy bound dictates the hierarchies of error probabilities obtained in the large $M$-case.
+where the $\mathcal{Q}_M$ is known as the quantum Chernoff bound \cite{Chernoff,Chernoff2,Chernoff3,Bound1,Discriminate2,Bhattacharyya,ChernoffTight}.
+Note that twice the Chernoff bound for $M$ probe states is just the $M$-th power of the same for a single copy, i.e.,

+where $\mathcal{Q} = \dfrac{1}{2} \min_{0 \leq \alpha \leq 1} \text{tr}~[\rho_0^\alpha \rho_1^{1-\alpha}]$ represents the Chernoff bound for a single copy of the probe state.
+Moreover, since the quantum CB is asymptotically tight \cite{ChernoffTight,Discriminate2}, the bound for one copy of the probe state dictates the hierarchies of error probabilities obtained in the large $M$ case.
 We, therefore, throughout the manuscript, work with the single shot case, i.e., for $M =1$.
-Results for any finite $M$ can simply be obtained from Eq. \eqref{chernoff}.
+Results for any finite $M$ can simply be obtained from Eq. \eqref{chernoff_M}.
+In Sec. $2$ of the Supplementary material, we discuss the classical limit of the Chernoff bound, required to determine the quantum advantage obtained while using non-Gaussian probes.